searchspring/snapfu-patches/docs/find-replace.md

 ### `replace`
 Each modification expects a `pattern` key containing a regex string to find, and a `replacement` key containing the string value to replace if a match was found.

-The following example would replace `snapfu-template-preact` with `snapfu-scaffold-preact` and `from '@searchspring/snap-preact-components'` with `from '@searchspring/snap-preact/components'` in the `package.json` file
+The following example would replace `snapfu-template-preact` with `snapfu-scaffold-preact` in the `package.json` file and `from '@searchspring/snap-preact-components'` with `from '@searchspring/snap-preact/components'` in the `src/components/Autocomplete.jsx` file

 ```yaml
 steps: